9 Best Day Trips from Amsterdam 9 Best Day Trips from Amsterdam

 9 Best Day Trips from Amsterdam

-3. Kinderdijk windmills
+3. Kinderdijk Windmills

 Visit the mill’s inside and climb up wooden ladders to the top!
 Additionally, join a boat tour and cruise along the river sandwiched between the traditional windmills that sit on both sides.